-Ms. Thomas also serves as the Regional Administrator for ACF Region 2, a position she has held since 2008.
-Region 2 includes New Jersey, New York, Puerto Rico, the U.S. Virgin Islands and eight federally recognized Tribal Nations.
-On behalf of the U.S. Department of Health and Human Services, Ms. Thomas chairs the Region 2 Regional Interagency Council on Homelessness.
-Previously, Ms. Thomas served as the Regional Administrator for ACF’s Region 5, which includes Illinois, Indiana, Michigan, Minnesota, Ohio, Wisconsin and thirty-five Tribal Nations.
+Ms. Thomas previously served as the Regional Administrator for ACF’s Region 5, which includes Illinois, Indiana, Michigan, Minnesota, Ohio, Wisconsin and thirty-five Tribal Nations.
 While Region 5 Administrator, Ms. Thomas also led the federal regional Interagency Council on Homelessness.
-Ms. Thomas was National Lead ACF Regional Administrator for the Faith Based and Neighborhood Partnership Initiative.
+Formerly, Ms. Thomas served as National Lead ACF Regional Administrator for the Faith Based and Neighborhood Partnership Initiative and National Lead RA for Emergency Preparedness and Response.
 She was one of the founders and co-chairs of ACF’s African American Healthy Marriage Initiative.

 Prior to her employment with the Administration for Children and Families, Ms. Thomas served as the Commissioner of the State of Connecticut’s Department of Social Services.
 As Commissioner, she implemented major changes in the child support enforcement, TANF and Medicaid programs and played a major role in the creation of Connecticut’s innovative School Readiness legislation.

 A graduate of the University of Northern Iowa, Thomas was awarded a BA in Social Work and an MA in counseling, with a minor in Spanish.

 Thomas has one daughter.
 She is also the proud grandmother of two.